Bondage Rope Tying 101

 Different breast bondage techniques require specific rope types to ensure safety and effectiveness.
 Here’s a guide to help you choose the right rope for each method:

-- Presentation Rope Shelf: Opt for a rope that is at least 1/2 inch thick and 50 feet long.
+- Presentation Rope Shelf: Opt for a rope at least 1/2 inch thick and 50 feet long.
 Braided polyester is an excellent choice for its strength and flexibility.

-- Breast Cinching: For this technique, a 1 ¼ inch or 3/16-inch rope works well, especially for those with C or D cup sizes.
+- Breast Cinching: A one ¼ inch or 3/16-inch rope works well for this technique, especially for those with C or D cup sizes.
 This thickness provides the necessary support and grip.

 - Breast Binder: Begin with a rope or bondage wrap under the breasts.
 Wrap it around twice before continuing above the breasts downwards.
 This method can be uncomfortable, so ensure the rope is smooth and comfortable.